What Qualifies as Wrongful Termination?

 At-will employment is the doctrine that an employer can fire a worker for any non-discriminatory and/or non-retaliatory reason.
 With at-will employment, an employer does not need good cause or a justified reason to terminate an employee.

 “Pursuant to at-will employment laws, an employer can fire an employee for any reason, as long as it’s not an illegal reason.
-Often we get calls where the termination seems, in their mind, to be unfair—but it’s not necessarily illegal,” says Kristi Kingston, of the Employee & Labor Law Group of Kansas City in Overland Park.
+Often we get calls where the termination seems, in their mind, to be unfair — but it’s not necessarily illegal,” says Kristi Kingston, of the Employee & Labor Law Group of Kansas City in Overland Park.

-“The area I get the most misconception about is retaliation.
+“The area I get the most misconceptions about is retaliation.
 They’ll say, ‘I did something, and I was retaliated against.’
 Unfortunately, oftentimes, what they did that caused them to feel retaliated against isn’t a protected activity under the law.
 They didn’t report, say, employment discrimination, which would give them protection from illegal retaliation.”

 Federal and State Laws Protect Workers Against Wrongful Termination